sanderjo/ssd_checker/README.md

 # SSD Checker

-A simple, cross platform Solid-state drive checker.
+A simple, cross platform solid-state drive checker.

 Works on Windows, macOS and Linux.